 I think of wearing a mask sort of like obeying traffic signals.
-If I do it consistently, everyone (including me) is safer.
-Failing to do it consistently leaves me and others at risk.
-We're talking about a simple, responsible, even necessary thing to do to protect oneself and others.
+If I do it consistently, everyone is safer.
+Failing to do it consistently increases everyone's risk.
 I'm not sure why many equate it to giving up their rights.

 Maybe they don't really think COVID-19 is a big deal?
-Maybe they don't understand that someone (or you!) could be infected but not know it? (presymptomatic/asymptomatic) Or is it that they just don't believe a face covering will lower their risk of catching the disease?
-Or maybe they just have a higher risk tolerance so why bother?
+Maybe they don't understand that COVID spreads even when people are presymptomatic or asymptomatic.
+Or is it that they just don't believe a face covering will lower their risk of catching the disease?
 Maybe there's a lack of understanding of the consequences of an overwhelmed healthcare system?

 There's a story in the Old Testament that, to me, feels relevant.
 Thoughts?